roubles/macmounter/README.md

 A light weight python daemon that **automatically mounts** remote servers on login, and **keeps them mounted**. macmounter can be used for *any* protocol, sshfs, samba, afp, ftp, ntfs, webdav etc.

-It is written for a OS X, but should be portable to any system that runs python 2.7.X.
+It is written for a OS X, but, should be portable to any system that runs python 2.7.X.

 This is completely command line driven and is **not** moron friendly.
 For g33ks, it is a two step install, and a one step configuration per server.
 The logs are very verbose and should indicate any issues.